MapIV/pointcloud_divider/README.md

   grid_size_y: 20
 ```

-2. Downsampling and merging divide large point clouds into a single file
+2. Downsampling and merging divided point clouds into a single file

 ```yaml
   use_large_grid: false